 (1) The Dealer Loans amount represents repayments that we were contractually owed at the time of assignment on Consumer Loans assigned under our Portfolio Program, less the related Dealer Holdback payments that we would be required to make if we collected all of the contractual repayments.
-The Purchased Loans amount represents repayments that we were contractually owed at the time of assignment on Consumer Loans assigned under our Purchase Program.
+The Purchased Loans amount represents repayments that we were The Dealer Loans amount represents repayments that we expected to collect at the time of assignment on Consumer Loans assigned under our Portfolio Program, less the related Dealer Loans amount represents repayments that we expected to collect at the time of assignment on Consumer Loans assigned under our Portfolio Program, less the related Dealer

-(2) The Dealer Loans amount represents repayments that we expected to collect at the time of assignment on Consumer Loans assigned under our Portfolio Program, less the related Dealer Holdback payments that we expected to make.
+Holdback payments that we expected to make.
 The Purchased Loans amount represents repayments that we expected to collect at the time of assignment on Consumer Loans assigned under our Purchase Program.

 (3) The Dealer Loans amount represents advances paid to Dealers on Consumer Loans assigned under our Portfolio Program.
 The Purchased Loans amount represents one-time payments made to Dealers to purchase Consumer Loans assigned under our Purchase Program.
 The Loan amounts also represent the fair value at the time of assignment.
-(4) Represents revenue that is expected to be recognized on a level-yield basis over the lives of the Loans.
+Represents revenue that is expected to be recognized on a level-yield basis over the lives of the Loans.

-(5) Represents the amount that expected net cash flows at the time of assignment (2) exceed Loans receivable at the time of assignment (3).
+Represents the amount that expected net cash flows at the time of assignment (2) exceed Loans receivable at the time of assignment (3).